dennypage/mdns-bridge/README.md

 | PX      |  26  | No longer used            |
 | KX      |  36  | Key exchange              |

-There is an option (-w) that can be used to enable a warning message whenever an unsupported type is encountered.
+The (-w) option enables a warning message whenever an unsupported type is encountered.

 **If anyone encounters a valid use case for an unsupported mDNS type, please create an issue describing the situation.**